Hill Prizes Frequently Asked Questions

 If our application isn’t selected for funding, will our proposal maintain confidentiality?

 When will a recipient receive the prize funding?
-What is the duration of the grant?
+What is the duration of the prize funding?

 If selected, prize recipients will coordinate with Lyda Hill Philanthropies directly on the funding schedule.